Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: The auction algorithm for spending restricted equilibria

 We present a modification of Algorithm~\ref{exchangeMarkets} for finding an approximate SR-equilibrium in a Fisher market where each agent satisfies the WGS property.
-The changes are fourfold. {\em First,} the budgets $b_i$ are constant throughout the algorithm and are part of the input.
-As such, they do not depend on the prices of goods in the market. {\em Second,} we need to account for the fact that in an SR-equilibrium exactly $\min \{1, t_j/p_j\}$ of a good is sold. {\em Third,} the initialization must be changed since the prices cannot be scaled up as for exchange markets: we cannot assume that there exists an SR-equilibrium with $p_j \ge 1$ for all $j$. {\em Fourth,} we do not make Assumption~\ref{non-satiation} on non-satiation.
+The necessary changes are fourfold. \begin{itemize} \item The budgets $b_i$ are constant throughout the algorithm and are part of the input.
+As such, they do not depend on the prices of goods in the market. \item We need to make sure that in an SR-equilibrium exactly $e_j\cdot \min \{1, 1/p_j\}$ of a good is sold. \item The initialization needs to be changed since the prices are not scale-invariant as in exchange markets: We cannot assume that there exists an SR-equilibrium with $p_j \ge 1$ for all $j$. \item We do not make Assumption~\ref{non-satiation} on non-satiation.
 We only use the following weaker assumption, namely that after the prices increase, the spending of every agent is non-decreasing.
+For capped linear utilities, Assumption~\ref{non-satiation} does not hold, whereas this weaker assumption is true.